mkozianowski/blenderfds28x/README.md

 3. Open Blender 2.8x and open the `Edit > Preferences` menu.
 Then install and enable the downloaded addon as described in [Blender Manual](https://docs.blender.org/manual/en/dev/editors/preferences/addons.html?highlight=addon#).

-## How to update it
+## How to stay on the edge of development

-1. Open Blender 2.8x and select the `Edit > Preferences` menu.
-Then disable the installed version.

-2. Install and enable the updated version as described above.
+Use `git update` to update your local BlenderFDS repo in the `blender/2.80/scripts/addons/blenderfds280x` directory.